 This section includes equipment designed to hold mobility aids, cover wheelchairs and scooters, and provide storage for areas for wheelchair and scooter users.
-They are suitable for adults, children or both.

 Storage covers protect the wheelchair or scooter when left outdoors.